The best equity compensation plans for workers, contractors, and advisors.

 This is partially because of the desire of Amazon to align key employees’ interests with the interests of the entire company.
 From letting workers own a portion of the corporation (without any voting rights), Amazon hopes to motivate them in prioritizing its success.

 Stock options used to be a popular form of employee equity compensation.
-However, it is only valuable if the current company stock price is much higher than the grant price.
+However, it is only valuable if the current company's stock price is much higher than the grant price.
 There’s also capital gains tax unlike how restricted stock units work; RSUs only incur income tax when the shares vest.
 This is why stock option is no longer the preferred form of employee equity.

 Instead, everyone's made the shift to single-trigger RSUs (in the case of public companies) and double-trigger or pre-IPO restricted stock unit for privately owned companies.